 The main illumination effects are known as brilliance, fire, and scintillation.
 Brilliance refers to the ability of a stone to redirect light to the eyes of an observer so that the gem's crown appears illuminated.

-The term fire or dispersion refers to the rainbow-like colors with which light exits a gem's facet as seen by an observer.
-Fire occurs because white light entering or exiting a stone is dispersed into its constituent colors by the refracting medium..
+The term fire or dispersion refers to the rainbow-like colors that are refracted from gemstone facets.
+Fire occurs because white light entering or exiting a stone is dispersed into its constituent colors.

 The effect of scintillation refers to flashes of light, white or colored, that are produced when the gem, the observer, or the illumination source moves.
 Scintillation is a dynamic and rich effect.
 Scintillation in gemstones has been broadly defined as the alternating display of reflections from the polished facets of a gemstone; in other words, the flashing or twinkling of light from a facet.

 Many people are confused about the difference between brilliance and scintillation.
-Brilliance is sometimes referred to as "internal luster" or "liveliness."
+Brilliance is sometimes referred to as "internal luster" or "liveliness".
 It is the amount of light entering a stone that is returned to the eye of the viewer.
 It is in that brilliance that you see the color of the gem.
-The amount of brilliance is dependent on the type of stone, its clarity, and how it is cut.
+The level of brilliance is dependent on the type of stone, its clarity and how it is cut.
 A stone that is not well cut and proportioned will "leak" light from the back of the stone.
-The result is dull or dark looking areas, called "areas of extinction," when viewing the stone face up.
+This results in dull or dark looking areas, called "areas of extinction", which can be seen when viewing the stone face up.

 A gem cut with a smooth, cone-shaped pavilion could display full brilliance, but would lack scintillation.
 Thus the use of small facets to create sparkle as the gem, light or eye is moved.
 In general, large gems require more facets; small gems typically have less, for tiny reflections cannot be individually distinguished by the eye (resulting in a blurred appearance).